TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 Flags:
-  -u, --url string   specify the API server's url and optionally its port (default "localhost:8080") -g, --grpc         run gRPC server to serve names -v, --verbose      enable verbose output
+  -u, --url string   specify the API server's url and optionally its port (default "localhost:8080") -g, --grpc         run gRPC server to serve names
+      --silent       disable logging (for use in SDK for example) -v, --verbose      enable verbose output
   -h, --help         display this help screen